RedHatInsights/ubi-hive/README.md

 1. Branch from `main`
 2. Make changes
+3. Increment build number file value
-3. Commit and Push
+4. Commit and Push
-4. Create PR merging into `main`
+5. Create PR merging into `main`
-5. Get reviewed and approved
+6. Get reviewed and approved

 ## Build new version of Presto